 Thoughts on MIPS

 The slip plane concept makes sense in theory, but if not executed correctly, does no more than jack up the prices on helmets that are just as safe (and cheaper) without MIPS.
-You can read a more thorough background on MIPS here, but I’ve summarized the more salient points on why MIPS may be more fiction than fact.
+You can read a more thorough background on MIPS here or start with this primer, but I’ve summarized the more salient points on why MIPS may be more fiction than fact.

 - The slip plane concept requires a full sliding layer that many companies are not employing correctly.
 The layer interface either doesn’t fully encompass the helmet or fails to provide the appropriate sliding material.